nlplab/brat/README.md

     cd brat

-When running brat it needs to write data to several directories, let's create them.
+When running brat it needs to read and write data to several directories, let's create them.

     mkdir data work

-We now need to set the permissions of these directories so that they can be read and written by Apache.
+We now need to set the permissions of the directories so that they can be read and written by Apache.
 The command-line below is likely to give you the Apache 2 group if you have Apache currently running.
 If not, see the "Finding Your Apache 2 Group" section of this document: